-When you try to access your WordPress site, do you see an error page that reads “A critical error has occurred on your website”?
+When you try to access your WordPress website, have you ever come across an error page that says “There has been a critical error on your website?”

-In this guide we will see how to quickly understand what is causing the WordPress critical error.
-This way you will be able to get your site back up and running as soon as possible.
+In this way, you'll be able to get your site back up and running as soon as possible.

-When we try to connect to the backend of our site or even just visit it, all we see is a screen with this warning:
+When we try to access the back-end of our site or even just visit it, all we see is a screen with this message, as shown here:

-In some cases the error may appear only after certain actions.
-However, when it happens, it interrupts navigation on the site and also prevents us from accessing the administration area.
+However, when it does happen, it interrupts website navigation and also prevents us from accessing the admin area.

 There has been a critical error on your website.
 Please check your site admin email inbox for instructions.

-The problem “A critical error has occurred on your website” is also referred to as a “WordPress critical error” as it prevents access to the site and admin area.
+The issue 'There has been a critical error on your website' is also referred to as the 'WordPress critical error' because it prevents access to the site and the admin area.

-The error can occur due to a problem with a plugin or a theme and basically always has a problem with a PHP script being interrupted.
+The error can occur due to an issue with a plugin or theme and generally has its root in a problem with a PHP script that gets interrupted.

-Since this is one of the most common WordPress errors, the developers have introduced a feature that sends an email to help identify the cause of the error.
+Since this is one of the most common errors in WordPress, developers have introduced a feature that sends an email to help identify the cause of the error.

-The email is sent to the WordPress site administrator's address and contains the details of the error:
+The email is sent to the administrator's address of the WordPress site and contains error details such as:

-- type of error – for example a parse error (a type of PHP error);
+- the type of error – for example, a parse error (a type of PHP error).

-- location of the error – the file and line of code where the error was found is indicated;
+- the location of the error – it specifies the file and the line of code where the error was encountered.

-- error message – helps us understand the type of error, for example a syntax error in the code.
+- the error message – it helps us understand the type of error, for example, a syntax error in the code.

-The problem is that this alert is not always sent via email.
+The problem is that this alert isn't always sent via email

-Fortunately, however, the error can be identified quite easily.
+Fortunately, however, you can identify the error quite easily.
 Let's see how.

 - Method 1: Check the administrator's email address to see if the email has arrived.
-Make sure you also check your junk mail folder.
+Be sure to also check the spam folder.

-- Method 2: Enable WordPress debug mode to see errors or check the server error log.
+- Method 2: Activate WordPress debug mode to view errors or check the server error log.

-Both systems allow us to understand exactly the cause of the WordPress critical error.
-The second method is the one that allows us to resolve the WordPress critical error even if we have not received the email.
+Both methods allow us to determine the exact cause of the WordPress critical error.
+The second method is the one that allows us to resolve the critical error of WordPress even if we haven't received the email.

 Let's see how to activate debug mode and where to find the error log.

-After locating the error, don't forget to turn off debug mode.
-Simply reset the values of the rows we saw earlier to “false”.
+After identifying the error, don't forget to deactivate the debug mode.
+You can simply reset the values of the lines we've seen earlier to “false”.

-In a production site (i.e. public and reachable by visitors) it is recommended to disable error display and debug mode.
+In a production website (meaning it's live and accessible to visitors), it's advisable to disable error display and debug mode.

-Even if we can't access the back-end of our site, WordPress allows us to activate debug mode in a very simple way.
+Even if we can't access the back-end of our site, WordPress allows us to activate debug mode very easily.

-All we have to do is edit the WordPress configuration file.
-This is the file wp-config.phplocated in the root directory of your site.
-The directory can be called public_html or have the name corresponding to your domain.
+All we need to do is modify the WordPress configuration file, which is the wp-config.php file located in the main directory of your site.
+The directory may be named as public_html or have the name corresponding to your domain.

-If you have an active plan with SupportHost, for example a WordPress hosting plan, you can access site files directly from cPanel.
+If you have an active plan with SupportHost, such as a WordPress hosting plan you can access your site's files directly from cPanel.

-From the file manager you can search and find the file wp-config.php:
+From the file manager, you can search for and locate the wp-config.php file:

-If you have multiple WordPress installations on the same web space, for example on subfolders or subdomains, make sure you are editing the right file.
+If you have multiple WordPress installations on the same web space, for example, in subdirectories or subdomains, make sure to edit the correct file.

 define( 'WP_DEBUG', false ); define( 'WP_DEBUG_LOG', false );

-We need to change the value to true, like this:
+We need to change the value to 'true,' as shown here:

 define( 'WP_DEBUG', true ); define( 'WP_DEBUG_LOG', true );

-If they are not present, we just need to add them before the final line of the file, which shows this text:
+If they are not present, we just need to add them before the final line of the file, which contains this text

 /* That's all, stop editing!
 Happy blogging. */

-By doing so we will have activated the debug mode and we will record the errors that are encountered.
+By doing this, we will have activated debug mode and will record the errors that are encountered.

 The first line (WP_DEBUG) allows us to activate debug mode.

-You can also turn on the error display by adding this line:
+You can also enable the display of errors on the screen by adding this line:

 define( 'WP_DEBUG_DISPLAY', true );